The Duistermaat-Heckman formula and the cohomology of moduli spaces of polygons: Introduction

 cf \cite{hk1}.
 It is enlightening to perform the symplectic reduction in stages.
 Taking first the quotient by $U(1)^n$ one obtains the product of spheres $\mathcal{S}_r$ (here the reduction is performed by means of the Hopf map as explained in Section \ref{inizio} and in \cite{hk1}).
 The residual $U(2)/U_1 \simeq SO(3)$ action is the one described above, and one recovers the description of the polygon space $M(r)$ as the symplectic quotient $\mathcal{S}_r/\!\!/_{\!0} SO(3).$

-Performing the reduction in stages in the opposite order, one first obtains the Grassmanian $Gr(2,n)$ of complex planes in $\C^n$ as the reduction $ \C^{n \times 2} /\!\!/_{0} U(2)$.
-Then the quotient by the residual $U(1)^n / U(1)$ action on $Gr(2,n)$ yields the polygons space $M(r)$.
+Performing the reduction in stages in the opposite order, one obtains the Gelfand--MacPherson correspondence.
+In fact, one first obtains the Grassmanian $Gr(2,n)$ of complex planes in $\C^n$ as the reduction $ \C^{n \times 2} /\!\!/_{\!0} U(2)$.
+Then the quotient by the residual $U(1)^n / U(1)$ action on $Gr(2,n)$ is isomorphic to the moduli space of $n$ points in $\C\P^1$, cf. \cite{gm}, and hence, by Klyachko \cite{klyachko} and Kapovich and Millson \cite{km}, is also isomorphic to the polygon space $M(r)$.
 This is summarized in the following diagram:

-These two descriptions of the moduli space of polygons intertwine along the paper, and give rise to the description we present of the cohomology ring of $M(r).$ On the subject there is a broad literature.
+These two descriptions of the moduli space of polygons intertwine throughout the paper, and give rise to the description we present of the cohomology ring of $M(r).$ On the subject there is a broad literature.
 Hausmann and Knutson \cite{hk} computed the integer cohomology rings of the moduli spaces $M(r)$ by embedding these spaces (which in general are not toric) in toric varieties and computing the kernel of the induced restriction map on cohomologies.
-Previously Brion \cite{B} and Kirwan \cite{K} have computed the rational cohomology ring of the special case of equilateral polygon spaces $M(1, \ldots, 1)$.
+The cohomology ring of the polygon space was also computed by Goldin.
+In fact in \cite{Goldin} she finds explicit formulae for the rational cohomology ring of the symplectic reduction of coadjoint orbits of $SU(n)$ by the action of a maximal torus.
+Considering degenerate coadjoint orbits she determines the cohomology ring of the reduction of the Grassmannian of $k$-planes in $\C^n$.
+By the Gelfand--MacPherson correspondence, see \cite{gm}, this is the moduli space of $n$ points in $\C\P^{k-1}$ which, for $k=2$, is isomorphic to the moduli space of $n$-sided polygons in $\R^3$.
+Previously Brion \cite{B} and Kirwan \cite{K} have computed the rational cohomology ring of the special case of equilateral polygon spaces $M(1, \ldots, 1)$ with an odd number of edges.

 Many other contributed to the study of these spaces, see for example \cite{ag, konno, ta01} where the intersection numbers are explicitly computed (by means of a recursion formula in \cite{ag}, using ``quantization commutes with reduction'' in \cite{ta01}, via an algebro-geometric approach in \cite{konno}).
-More contextualized reference will be given along the paper.
+More contextualized reference will be given throughout the paper.